Lapel pin: Modern manufacturing process

 Almost all manufacturing is currently done in China, specifically in and around Kunshan, a satellite city in the greater Suzhou region that is administratively at the county-level in southeast Jiangsu, China, just outside Shanghai.
 Inexpensive labor in China has made non-Chinese production of lapel pins few and far between.
 There are still multiple online shops run by people outside of China who make and sell lapel pins.

 In the die struck manufacturing process, there are five basic types of pins: Cloisonné, soft enamel, photo etched, screen printed and 4-color printed.
 In all processes, the outer shape of the pin is stamped out from a sheet of steel, aluminum, copper, brass, or iron.
 In the case of cloisonne and soft enamel, the shape and the design are stamped out.
+Nowadays, due to the low melting point and low price of zinc alloy, a large number of lapel pins are made of die-cast zinc alloy.